dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdExportBinary.md

 </div>

-Use the *exportPath* directory as the value of `sourceDir` to copy all of the exported CSV files to your *localPath*.
+Use the *exportPath* directory as the value of `sourceDir` to copy all of the exported files to your *localPath*.

 For more information about the `getmerge` command, see [http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/FileSystemShell.html#getmerge.][1]{: